Project Summary

 As in all universities, the Henry Grattan building in DCU is a noisy, lively, colourful bustle of activity.
 The atmosphere is cheerful and upbeat, but it’s easy to see how some students might experience stress and sensory overload with so much going on.

-Before the project commenced, DCU carried our surveys and looked at the way students moved through the building, identifying where footfall patterns were the heaviest.
-This allowed them to pinpoint the areas where sanctuaries or safe havens would work best.
-In the end, the team selected an unused corridor space on the main floor of the Henry Grattan Building that they wanted to repurpose from being a space to recharge phones, to a space to recharge oneself.
+Before the project commenced, DCU conducted surveys and looked at how students moved through the building, identifying where footfall patterns were the heaviest.
+In such a large, open space, students needed quiet zones where they could retreat and recharge.
+The research helped pinpoint the ideal locations for these sanctuaries.
+Ultimately, the team selected an unused corridor on the main floor of the Henry Grattan Building that they wanted to repurpose from being a space to recharge phones to a space to recharge oneself.

 The Strategy